pageinsec/simple-siem-iac/README.md

 [Terragrunt](https://terragrunt.gruntwork.io/) stacks will be used to help keep the code DRY.
 There is additional functionality (like auto-init) that make Terragrunt a nice option for dealing with resource deployment.

+This set up requires a functional CI/CD pipeline with integration to AWS accounts.

  # Desired Outcomes

 The goal is to deploy the required resources to ingest logs with minimal resource sprawl.